Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG #58 (Alban): The cancel of the edition with the right click mouse button doesn't work under Mono
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG #16 (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
-- REFACTORING (Alban): the layer panel is slow to resfresh
+- REFACTORING (Alban): the part list panel is slow to resfresh (use AddRange instead of Add to add the items)

 Bug fixed in 1.8.2.0:
-- BUG (Alban & many users): The unique id generator was not so unique, preventing sometime the BBM files to be reloaded (especially the large file which had more chance to have a collision of ids)
+- BUG (Alban & many users): CRITICAL!
+The unique id generator was not so unique, preventing sometime the BBM files to be reloaded (especially the large file which had more chance to have a collision of ids)
+- BUG #54 (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
 - BUG (Christopher): The report email in the crash window is no longer working.

 Bug fixed in 1.8.1.0: